 Fine-dining at the Lanesborough Hotel, following the hotel's 2015 relaunch.
 Chef Eric Frechon and Executive chef Florian Favario presents modern European dishes in an old-fashioned room that relies on natural light from its domed glass ceiling.

-Make the most of it and book a stay at The Lanesborough.
+Make the most of it and book a stay at The Lanesborough as well.

 Like a well-cut blazer, Chez Bruce may not be especially original, but it is largely reliable.
 In 2010 the restaurant expanded into the neighbouring site, but little changed, and not much has altered since.
 The look is a study in classic (if slightly dated) restaurant decor and the cooking is equally timeless, led decisively by the French school without much deference to culinary fads.